Chris Baillie (politician): Early life and career

 In a speech to Parliament, Baillie said that he was born to a unionist, Labour-supporting household and he believes his contrasting political views originated from his father's support for marine engineer workers on strike.
 Baillie said that, at 12 years old, he considered the strike unreasonable.

-Baillie worked in the police for 14 years, has owned a pub, and has worked as a special needs teacher.
+Baillie worked in the police for 14 years, has owned a pub, and has worked as a special education teacher.
 While working as a teacher he initiated a discussion group at his school, Nayland College, prompted by what he perceived as "hysteria" about climate change, and the effect of this on student mental health.
 Some of Baillie's former students have criticised his meetings, where he reportedly spoke out against well-known climate change activists including Alexandria Ocasio-Cortez and Greta Thunberg.
 In response, Baillie denied he was spreading misinformation and rejected descriptions of himself as a climate change denier.